AWS Solution Architect Certification Training ...

 AWS CLI is an excellent tool not only from the standpoint of administration of AWS resources, but CLI also provides a key insight into how AWS can be accessed programmatically.
 Key concepts have been introduced, user set up done in IAM, configured the CLI to access the AWS resources.
 But AWS CLI can do much more.
 In this blog, we just touched upon accessing them through the console.
 In the next blog, the focus will be on AWS S3.
 Stay tuned for more.

-If this has spiked your interest and you want to know more about application security, then check out our AWS Architect Course which comes with instructor-led live training and real-life project experience.
+If this has spiked your interest and you want to know more about application security, then check out our AWS training in Bangalore which comes with instructor-led live training and real-life project experience.
 This training will help you understand cybersecurity in-depth and help you achieve mastery over the subject.

 Got a question for us?
 Please mention it in the comments section of “How to Use AWS CLI?” and we will get back to you.